 - Connect multiple Joomla instances by providing credentials in export jobs.

-- Better mapping UI with select attribute instead of filling code.
+- Better mapping UI with select attributes instead of filling code.

 Once you have extracted the downloaded zip file, you will find two module folders.
 “JoomlaCmsBundle” for Akeneo and “joomla_api_v1.0.zip” for Joomla.